If you are one of the millions of people who have a sensitive nervous system, you know that burnout can be a real issue.

 At the emotional level, we want to address the root causes of our stress and anxiety.
-This might involve working on our self-esteem, learning how to set boundaries, or developing a more secure attachment style.
+Self-awareness is key in the burnout recovery process.
+This might involve working on our self-esteem (and especially self-doubt), learning how to set boundaries, or developing a more secure attachment style.

 At the physical level, we want to focus on reducing the amount of stress hormones in our body.
-This can be done through relaxation techniques, exercise, etc.
+This can be done through relaxation techniques like deep breathing, eating a nutrient-rich, healthy diet, regular exercise, etc.

-The third step to resolve burnout is working on personality traits.
+The third step in the burnout recovery process is working on personality traits.